A few bits about yourself we didn’t know?

 What parts of the day do you usually capture?

-I offer all day coverage as standard but, depending on budget or preference, am always happy to look at tailoring bespoke solutions if you had something more personal in mind.
+We offer all day coverage as standard but, depending on budget or preference, am always happy to look at tailoring bespoke solutions if you had something more personal in mind.

-I like to keep things fairly simple so I don’t have a confusing array of options.
+We like to keep things fairly simple so don’t have a confusing array of options.
 We mostly cover the whole day, either with or without bridal preps, up until shortly after the first dance.
 Then there are a few ‘pimping options’, like extra coverage in the evening, pre-wedding shoots or love stories.

 Do we get to choose our own music?